 In Year 6, children will consolidate their knowledge of Christianity by identifying why Christians say Jesus is the ‘Son of God’; the ‘Christ’ and both ‘God and man’.
 They will use their knowledge of Easter to suggest answers to questions that the resurrection of Jesus might raise and describe how signs of salvation in a church reinforce the Christian idea of forgiveness.
 Children will analyse how diverse expressions of Christian worship can reinforce faith & belief.
-They will build on their comprehension of the Kingdom of God gained in Year 5 to explain how Christians seek to live to advance the Kingdom on earth with reference to key texts such as the Beatitudes, The Lord’s Prayer, Jesus’ Temptations and Parables of the Kingdom.
+They will gain an understanding of the Kingdom of God and use this to explain how Christians seek to live to advance the Kingdom on earth with reference to key texts such as the Beatitudes, The Lord’s Prayer, Jesus’ Temptations and Parables of the Kingdom.

-Children will make links with their previous knowledge of Islam in order to explain how Muslims believe that Muhammad (pbuh) is the last and final prophet.
-They will explore how all Muslims are part of the ‘Ummah’ by showing how the Five Pillars enable Muslims to have peace with God.
-They will identify, describe and explain key Muslim beliefs related to Allah (God) such as marriage and life after death.
+Children will make links with their previous knowledge of Islam in order to explore how all Muslims are part of the ‘Ummah’ by showing how the Five Pillars enable Muslims to have peace with God.
 Children will also analyse how the main features of a mosque explain Muslim key beliefs, making links with previous work on features of a church and synagogue

 Expanding on their knowledge of Hinduism introduced in year 5, children will describe various forms of worship that happen in the Hindu Temple, including Puja.